MatheusSC017/Rental-of-vehicles/README.md

-# API de aluguel de veiculos
+# Rental of vehicles API

-This project is an API for a car rental system, with the following endpoints:
+This project is an API for a vehicle rental system, with the following endpoints:

 - /enderecos/
 - /filiais/